Lawrence-Moore/NeuronTracing/README.md

 ## SVM

-The SVM is currently unfinished.
+The overall pipeline using SVM is currently somewhat unfinished.
 The methods to extract features work.
 All that needs to be done is a bit of preprocessing on the data so that every feature has a mean of 0 and standard deviation of 1.
 Further, quality training data needs to be generated and then the SVM can be trained.

 It's worth noting that the SVM is a binary classifier, simply stating whether a color is present or not in the image.
 This means that separating the image into discrete colors won't be immediately possible, as the algorithm isn't selecting color regions per sé but just color pixels that should be present.
 Something to fool around with in the future though.